microsoft/ELL/docs/tutorials/Comparing-image-classification-models-side-by-side-on-the-Raspberry-Pi/index.md

 cd ../..
 ```

-## Step 8: Classify live video on the Raspberry Pi
+## Classify live video on the Raspberry Pi

-If you followed the [Raspberry Pi Setup Instructions](/ELL/tutorials/Setting-up-your-Raspberry-Pi), you should have an anaconda environment named `py34`.
-Activate it and run the script that we wrote above.
+If you followed the [Raspberry Pi Setup Instructions](/ELL/tutorials/Setting-up-your-Raspberry-Pi), you should have an Anaconda environment named `py34`.
+Activate this environment and run your script.

 ```shell
 source activate py34
 python side_by_side.py
 ```

-If you have a camera and display connected to your Pi, you should see a window similar to the screenshot at the top of this page.
+If you have a camera and display connected to your Pi device, you will see a window similar to the screenshot at the top of this page.
 Point your camera at different objects and see how the model classifies them.

-If you downloaded the full `side_by_side.py` script from [here](/ELL/tutorials/Comparing-image-classification-models-side-by-side-on-the-Raspberry-Pi/side_by_side.py), you will also see the average time in milliseconds it takes each model to process a frame.
+If you downloaded the full **side_by_side.py** script from [here](/ELL/tutorials/Comparing-image-classification-models-side-by-side-on-the-Raspberry-Pi/side_by_side.py), you can see the average time (in milliseconds) it takes each model to process a frame.
 Try to get a sense of the relative accuracy and speed of each model.
-If you compare the displayed times with the time indicated in the [ELL gallery](/ELL/gallery/), you will notice that your model runs slower than it should.
-The slow down is caused by inefficiencies in the Python wrapper, and we are working to fix this problem.
+The Python wrapper adds some overhead that slows the models down.
+For optimal performance, consider bypassing Python and [invoking the model from a C++ application](/ELL/tutorials/Getting-started-with-image-classification-in-cpp).

 ## Troubleshooting

-If you run into trouble, you can find some troubleshooting instructions at the bottom of the [Raspberry Pi Setup Instructions](/ELL/tutorials/Setting-up-your-Raspberry-Pi).
+Look for tips in the Troubleshooting section of the [Raspberry Pi Setup Instructions](/ELL/tutorials/Setting-up-your-Raspberry-Pi).